Khin Maung Lat: Life

 Khin Maung Lat was the second son of Khin Maung Gyi, the minister for munitions or head of the artillery and duke of Ngape and Mindat, by his wife, Khin Bwa Thit, a maid of honor to Queen Supayalat, and Duchess of Hmanthagyi.
 His father was a son of Southern Tavoy Commander U Toe and his wife Panhtein Thakhin, who was a daughter of Taingda Mingyi U Pho.

 As a young man, he served as a criminal police officer in the British colony of Burma, but soon left for patriotic reasons.

 After the exile of King Thibaw to Ratnagiri, his family moved to India in 1911 and continued serving the King.
 He worked as Thibaw's assistant.
 While he was in service, Thibaw's second daughter, Myat Phaya Lat, fell in love with him and they eloped on 11 October 1916 due to the disapproval of their parents.
 They legally married on 20 February 1917 at the Collector's Bungalow, Ratnagiri, Bombay, India.
 They settled in Kalimpong and started raising dairy cows.
 They had no children and adopted the son of her Nepalese maidservant, Maung Lu Gyi.
 Queen Supayalat refused to see the daughter when she eloped with Khin Maung Lat.
 However Supayalat later met her daughter but refused to meet Khin Maung Lat.

-The photograph of the couple taken by Life photographer James Cobb Burke near their home in 1953.